Shakilofficial/brand-shop-client/README.md

 # Features of Brand-Shop

-- Brand-Based Categories: The website specializes in one of seven categories, such as Technology, Fashion, or Food, ensuring a focused user experience.
+- Brand-Based Categories: The website specializes in one of seven categories, such as Technology nsuring a focused user experience.

 - User Authentication: Users can register and log in with email and password or alternative logins (e.g., Google), providing a personalized experience.